New Concurrent Order Maintenance Data Structure: Related Work

-The special case of OM is the \emph{file maintenance} problem.
-The file maintenance is to store $n$ items in an array of size $O(n)$.
-It supports four operations, i.e., insert, delete, scan-right (scan next $k$ items starting from $e$), and scan-left (analogous to scan-right).
+A special case of OM is the \emph{file maintenance} problem~\cite{dietz1987two,bender2002two}, which is to store $n$ items in an array of size $O(n)$.
+File maintenance has four operations, i.e., insert, delete, scan-right (scan next $k$ items starting from $e$), and scan-left (analogous to scan-right).

-The \alg{Order} algorithm\cite{Zhang2017} is efficient for core maintenance in the sequential case.
-The main idea is that a \emph{$k$-order} is explicitly maintained among vertices such that $u\preceq v$ for each pair of vertices in a graph $G$.
-Here, a $k$-order, $(v_1 \preceq v_2 \preceq .... \preceq v_n)$, for each vertex~$v_i$ in a graph $G$, is an order that the core number determined by a core decomposition algorithm~\cite{bz2003,cheng2011efficient,khaouid2015k,montresor2012distributed,wen2016efficient}, e.g., \alg{BZ} algorithm \cite{bz2003}.
-The $k$-order is implemented by double linked lists combined with min-heap, which requires $O(\log n)$ time for each \emph{order operation} (like inserting an item between two vertices, removing one vertex, and comparing the order of two vertices).
-In~\cite{guo2022simplified}, the OM data structure is adopted to maintain the $k$-order, which only requires $O(1)$ amortized time for each order operation.
-To parallelize the \alg{Order} algorithm, we must firstly parallelize the OM data structure for maintaining the $k$-order in parallel.